kevd1337/django-aws-simple-duplicate-image-checker/README.md

 # django-aws-simple-duplicate-image-checker

-Work in progress for a simple django app that allows for uploading of image to s3 (via vanilla django admin app) and checks for duplicates using pHash in a celery task.
+Simple django app that allows for uploading of image to s3 (via vanilla django admin app) and checks for duplicates using pHash in a celery task.
 Postgres RDS used for backing database.

 ## Setup
-Expected environment variables:
+###Expected environment variables:
 * APP_DEBUG -> true or false, switches on django environment variables
 * RDS_DB_NAME
 * RDS_USERNAME